Skip to Content

 Unfortunately, workers’ compensation does not provide financial recovery for non-economic, personal losses that a worker may suffer due to a work injury, such as physical pain and suffering, emotional trauma and distress, or reduced quality of life or life expectancy.
 However, if a work injury or occupational illness is caused by the negligence or other legal fault of a third party (someone unconnected to the employer), an employee may be entitled to pursue a personal injury claim against that third party to recover compensation for non-financial losses.
 But money recovered in a third-party personal injury claim may be subject to a lien to reimburse an employer or its workers’ compensation insurer for some of the benefits paid to an injured employee.

-The Workers’ Compensation Claims Process in NJ
+Understanding The Workers’ Compensation Claims Process in NJ

 Under New Jersey’s workers’ compensation system, the claims process begins when an employee notifies their employer that they have suffered a work injury.
 Employees are required by law to timely notify an employer of a work injury.
 An employee normally must provide notice within 14 days of sustaining a work injury to be entitled to workers’ comp benefits from the date of injury.
 However, notice must be given no later than 90 days following a work injury, otherwise, an employee may jeopardize their eligibility for workers’ compensation benefits.
 Notice may be given to a supervisor, manager, safety or human resources department officer, or another person in a position of authority with an employer.
 Notice may be given orally, although employees should give written notice to ensure that there is a record.
 Employers or their workers’ compensation insurers often will have claim forms that employees can fill out to give notice of a work injury.